 A Simpler Path for Minor Beneficiaries

 Naming a minor child as a beneficiary on a bank account creates a practical problem.
 Minors cannot legally manage their own financial accounts.
-Without a clear legal mechanism, a financial institution would need a court-appointed conservator to receive funds on behalf of the child, which means time, expense, and court oversight.
+Without a clear legal path, a financial institution would need a court-appointed conservator to receive funds for the benefit of the minor.
+That means time, expense, and court oversight.

 If a financial institution is required or permitted to make payment pursuant to this article to a minor designated as a beneficiary, payment may be made pursuant to the uniform transfers to minors act under chapter 7, article 7 of this title.

 A.R.S. § 14-6225This statute provides a shortcut.
-Rather than forcing the family into a conservatorship proceeding, it allows the bank to transfer funds using Arizona's Uniform Transfers to Minors Act (UTMA).
-Under UTMA, an adult custodian holds and manages the money on the minor's behalf until the child reaches the age specified by law.
+Rather than forcing the family into a conservatorship proceeding, it allows the bank to transfer funds using the Uniform Transfers to Minors Act (UTMA).
+Under an UTMA account, an adult custodian holds and manages the money for the benefit of the minor until the child reaches the age set by law.

 Why This Matters for Estate Planning

-While this statute offers a convenient workaround, relying on it as a primary strategy has limitations.
-UTMA custodianships end when the child reaches age 21 in Arizona, and the entire balance transfers outright at that point.
+While this statute offers a convenient workaround, relying on it as a primary strategy has limits.
+UTMA custodianships end when the child reaches age 21.
+The entire balance transfers outright at that point.
 There is no ability to set conditions, stagger distributions, or protect the funds from creditors.

 For families who want more control over how and when a child receives an inheritance, a trust is typically a better fit.
-A trust allows the trustor to set specific ages or milestones for distributions, name a successor trustee, and include protections that a UTMA custodianship simply cannot offer.
-A partner attorney can help determine whether a UTMA arrangement or a trust makes more sense based on the amount involved and the family's goals.
+A trust allows the creator to set specific ages or milestones for distributions, name a successor trustee, and include protections for the benefit of the minor that an UTMA account cannot offer.